 Huanglongbing (Citrus Greening)

 Huanglongbing (HLB) or citrus greening is a destructive disease of citrus trees worldwide and is associated with infection by the vector-borne bacterium Candidatus Liberibacter asiaticus (Ca. Liberibacter or CLas).
-HLB is widespread in Florida, as well as regions of Texas, Georgia, and Puerto Rico, resulting in significant financial implications.
-Distinct regions of southern California are now under quarantine to limit dissemination.
-Recommended management practices for CLas infected regions include i) timely removal of the source of infection by uprooting infected trees, ii.) starting groves with disease-free seedlings, and iii) management of the vector population.
+HLB is widespread in Florida, Georgia, and Puerto Rico, as well as in regions of Texas, California, Louisiana, Alabama, and South Carolina, resulting in significant financial implications.
+Distinct regions of affected states are now under quarantine to limit dissemination.
+Recommended management practices for CLas infected regions include i) timely removal of the source of infection by uprooting infected trees, ii) starting groves with disease-free seedlings, and iii) management of the vector population.
 Development of accurate, sensitive, and cost-effective means for detecting CLas infections in both citrus trees and Asian citrus psyllids, the insect vector that transmits CLas, is of paramount importance to the management of HLB.

 Diagnostic Challenges

 While technologically distinct methods have been described for the detection of CLas, they are complex and require trained personnel or expensive equipment.
-The standard of detection is a PCR based assay, which is often conducted at a central testing laboratory.
-However, as amplification of DNA using isothermal amplification technology advances, such rapid assays are increasing adopted.
+The standard of detection is a PCR-based assay, which is often conducted at a central testing laboratory.
+However, as amplification of DNA using isothermal amplification technology advances, such rapid assays are increasingly adopted.

-DxDiscovery solution.
-We aim to provide for the development of field-friendly assays that can be coupled with psyllid traps for a management strategy controlled by on-site farm stakeholders.
+We aim to develop field-friendly assays that can be coupled with psyllid traps for a management strategy controlled by on-site farm stakeholders.
 Two antigen-capture immunoassays, a lateral flow immunoassay (LFI) and quantitative ELISA are being developed to meet the needs of the citrus grower.
 The LFI is an affordable, rapid platform that can be deployed in the field by citrus growers to assess the health of trees or trapped psyllids.
-Development of a complimentary ELISA will provide a quantitative means to carry-out large scale CLas testing in a lab or field station.
+Development of a complementary ELISA will provide a quantitative means to carry-out large scale CLas testing in a lab or field station.

-R&D funding.
-Preliminary research into developing antibody-based tools for the detection of CLas was funded through a pilot grant funded by stakeholders at the California Citrus Nursery Board.
+Preliminary research into developing antibody-based tools for detection of CLas was funded through a pilot grant funded by stakeholders at the California Citrus Nursery Board.
 Additional funding has been sought through the National Institute of Food and Agriculture.
+For more information, please contact us: ContactUs@DxDiscovery.com